man0j-012/man0j-012/README.md

 ---

 My journey in computer science began with my love for gaming, sparked by *Pokémon Fire Red* on my Gameboy Advance 🎮.
 This passion evolved into a Bachelor’s in Technology, where I laid a solid foundation in data structures, computer networks, and machine learning.
-Since then, I’ve embraced challenges across multiple domains, learning from mistakes, growing, and always striving to "fail better."
+Since then, I have embraced challenges across multiple domains, learning from mistakes, growing, and striving to "fail better."

 ---